yosh778/YsVIII-tools/README.md

 - Finally, repack the fixed 1stload.dat & pkg_menu.xai files using the `dat` & `xai` tools, use it as system/1stload.dat & flash/pkg_menu.xai in 102 & then repack 102 using the XAST Packer.
 Something like `./xai patch102_fix patch102_fixed.xai patch102_untouched.xai`
 - Finished, just use the generated patch102_fixed.xai file as patch102.xai in your japanese game folder & have fun.
+- Additionally, you can use the eboot patcher below to fix some details from the eboot itself

 ## Work left undone